Buddhism

 -

 Authority: For Mahayana, these are often regarded as the highest authority.
-They view the earlier Pali texts as "elementary" or "foundational" teachings.
+They typically view the earlier teachings as more specifically foundational and elementary.

 -